 Why was the Big Green House so big?

 The question that we cannot answer via research is why Voss built such a large house at 7321.
 Perhaps it was a “dream house” or was meant to help advertise his skill at carpentry.
 There is no indication that the house was intended to be a hotel, as the area was very isolated in those days and customers would have been hard to come by.
 His experience as a hotel-keeper in Ritzville would have taught Voss that hotels need to be near a railroad or other transportation point for the convenience of travelers.
 The location of 7321 was not convenient at all.
 There were few streets that had been put through in the Wedgwood area in the early 1900s and there was no public transportation system, such as bus or streetcar.

 The last owner of the 7321 house, Dennis Matau, lived in the house more than fifty years, until his death in 2001.
 His wife Elizabeth died of ovarian cancer in 1959 and Matau never remarried.
 In the busy building years of the Wedgwood neighborhood in the 1950s, we can speculate that Matau might have received offers from developers to buy the house.
 If so, he declined the offers, and the house became more and more isolated with commercial buildings on either side.

-With the ups and downs of the economy in the past ten years, plans to redevelop the site of the 7321 house, which is zoned commercial, were started and stopped several times.
+With the ups and downs of the Seattle economy, plans to redevelop the site of the 7321 house, which is zoned commercial, were started and stopped several times.
 Notices of development plans originally filed in 2007 were re-posted for 2013 by the house owner, Sam Brace Development.
 Brace then sold the property to another developer, Sage.